phogel/Neutrominator/README.md

     npm run compile

-compiles the .coffee files and moves them into the dist folder
+compiles the .coffee files and moves them into the dist folder.
+That folder can be zipped and uploaded to the Google Chrome App Store.

 #### Tests